Should I See a Fertility Specialist?

 Infertility: Don't let it get you down

 Yes, you've been trying to get pregnant without success, but don't assume that you will never get pregnant.
 These days, modern medicine can make it possible for you to have children, even if it doesn't come easily.
 The emotional ups and downs of making a baby may make you feel stuck, but help is available.
-See a fertility specialist, and get a professional opinion on whether you need fertility treatment or just need to keep trying on your own.
+See a reproductive endocrinologist, and get a professional opinion on whether you need fertility treatment or just need to keep trying on your own.
 When you are ready to contact your fertility specialist, make sure you choose the right one and are prepared for your visit.

 Reviewed March 2011 by Celeste Brabec M.D., Reproductive Resource Center of Greater Kansas City.Sources